-Line 362 - Volunteer firefighters' amount
+Line 362 – Volunteer firefighters' amount and Line 395 – Search and rescue volunteers' amount

 - responding to and being on call for firefighting and related emergency calls as a firefighter;